FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 The usual Jacobson Flare 4-second technique, or maybe stop the flare at 3-3.5 seconds, if the runway has a lot of water on it, to reduce the risk of aquaplaning.

-(In a jet, aiming at aim point 2, after completing the flare, can provide too good a landing!
-The main wheels don’t penetrate the water layer and make ground contact, so apart from the risk of aquaplaning, the main wheels don’t spin up to about 700rpm and, in some airplane types, the pre-armed auto brakes and auto-spoilers don’t actuate – they actually get ‘confused’.)
+(In a jet transport airplane, aiming at aim point 2, after completing the flare, can result in too-smooth a landing!
+The main wheels don’t penetrate the water layer and make proper ground contact, so apart from the risk of aquaplaning, the main wheels don’t spin up to about 700rpm and, in some airplane types, the pre-armed auto brakes and auto-spoilers don’t actuate – they actually get ‘confused‘.)

-Finally, use all available cues available, including the landing light-illumination of the centreline and fixed distance runway markings and your accumulated experience, (together with the GPWS radiant callouts in larger aircraft), in assessing your height above the runway.
+Use all available cues, including the landing light-illumination of the centreline and fixed distance runway markings and your accumulated experience, (together with the GPWS ‘radalt’ callouts in larger aircraft), in assessing your height above the runway.

 Of the three components to any landing: